GreenteaOS/Caramel/README.md

 > [!CAUTION]
 >
-> *Windows 7 is still supported*
+> *Windows 7 is still supported or may have technical support being provided*

-We assume that **none** of the contributors had the right to utilize *any* of the "server", "beta" or other editions.
+We assume that **none** of the contributors had the right to utilize *any* of the "server", "beta" or other editions beyound the desktop ones.

 > [!NOTE]
 >